des4maisons/til/thoughts/random.md

     not know something by asking in the first place.
 So you should not feel ashamed or offended when someone thinks there's something else you don't know.
+- "Do the simplest thing that could possibly work." - Ward Cunningham